Austrian Interdisciplinary Study on the Oldest Old (ÖIHS)

 Loneliness and depression

-- With prevalence rates of approximately 10-15% not very frequent, but still affecting a significant minority of the 80+ population.
+- Both loneliness and depression are not very frequent among the participants, but still affecting a significant minority of the 80+ population.

 - Particularly women, but nursing home residents are also disproportionately affected.